Find them online and buy their coffee at fullkeelcoffee.com!

 But the payoff is worth it: he gets to be proud of the product that exists only because of him.
 It’s often his favorite part of the day when he gets to share his craft with the community.

 Jared built community into his roastery’s business model from the start.
 To him, that meant opening a roastery that focused on the consistent population of Washburn locals rather than tourists to the Lake Superior area.
 While all are welcome at the roastery, he wanted to create a brand that would be recognizable and dependable for his neighbors.

 He started on the 20-kilogram, taking a calculated risk that his focus on blends would require bigger batches.
 He also wanted the capability to limit roasting to one day a week.
 And, after four years on a hobby roaster, he knew he didn’t want to be limited by batch size.
 “I knew that for bigger accounts, I would need to make volume right away,” he says.
 “It’s paid off.”

 Wholesale accounts were Full Keel’s first interest.
 Jared hoped to get ten in the first six months, a goal he met and surpassed by nearly double.
 One of the store’s first wholesale accounts was AdventureUs, where Amy sold his coffee retail in the studio gift shop.

 Despite knowing what to expect in the roastery, Jared was surprised by the business competition.
 While he’s one of the only craft coffee roasters in Washburn, the town borders Duluth, Minnesota, a town with more craft coffee interest.

 But despite the challenge of convincing customers to try a new brand, he’s found many people willing to support a homegrown company.
-“Something else I didn’t [realize] was how much people would rally around a community brand,” he says.
+“Something else I didn’t

 The Full Keel Coffee Menu